christosgalano/bruh/README.md

     git push
 ```

-An end-to-end example of scanning a bicep directory, updating the outdated files, and pushing the changes:
+A complete example of scanning a bicep directory, updating the outdated files, and pushing the changes:

 ```yaml
 validate: